artainmo/total_perspective_vortex/README.md

 Dimensionality reduction seeks a lower-dimensional representation of numerical input data that preserves the salient relationships in the data.
 This allows for a reduced number of parameters in your supervised learning model, simpler models are desirable.

-In simple terms, it reduces the mumber of input variables in a predictive model.
+In simple terms, it reduces the number of input variables in a predictive model by eliminating input variables with no predictive power.
 This leads to improved performance of predictive model.

 ###### PCA